If you are like most Rotarians worldwide, you are

 interested in making relevant service connections.

 By seeing the value of your club serving students through mentoring, you will be filling a global void and making a direct and critical connection within your own community.
-Participation is simple and for most Rotarians requires no more than an hour of time outside of a Rotary Club meeting.
-For Committee Members, participation is as simple as placing a few phone calls to friends.
+Participation is simple and for most Rotarians requires no more than an 30 minutes of time outside of a Zoom or physical Rotary Club meeting.
+For Rotary Student Program Committee Members, participation is as simple as placing a few phone calls to friends.

 This Program Helps Communities in Three Key Ways: